inURwhey/transparent-talent-monorepo/Documentation/BACKLOG.md

 ## Unrefined Ideas & Brainstorming
 *This section is an inbox for raw ideas.
 During a "Session Summary" they will be refined, scored, and moved into the prioritized backlog below.*
-* define and verify new user account flow

 ---